How to Tell Your Boss or Team You’re Burnt Out Without Fear: A Practical Guide to Prepare and Protect Yourself

 • Employee Assistance Programs (EAPs)

-Understanding these policies can help you structure your request within the framework of existing company protocols.
+Understanding your rights ensures you frame your request within existing company guidelines.

 • "I will not respond to emails after 7 PM."

-• "I need to take two mental health days per month."
+• "I need two mental health days per month."

 • "Over the past few months, I’ve noticed an increase in my workload that has impacted my ability to maintain my usual performance."